Jadocee/ITServicesPortal/README.md

 ## Build

-To build the project, you will need to run the following command:
+To build the project, you will need to run the following command inside the project directory:

 ```ps
 mvn clean install